visforvali/ws297y/syllabus.md

 This is an **online synchronous course that meets twice a week using Discord** for sync sessions and sync/async text chats.
 Outside of class, you'll read, write, and prepare for our sync class sessions, during which I'll facilitate discussion, answer and float questions, and help you interactively generate prompts and ideas for your writing.

 **The server invite link is on Classes\Content\Syllabus**.
-If you're new to Discord, check out our [Quickstart Guide](/discord.md) or the [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord){:target="_blank"} to get started and reach out if you need help!
+If you're new to Discord, check out our [Quickstart Guide](/ws297y/discord) or the [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord){:target="_blank"} to get started and reach out if you need help!

 {: .important }
 > We won't use Classes *except* for me to do enrollment verification, collect your high-stakes writing, and share your grades with you.

 We'll use 2 platforms (plus occasional use of Classes) this semester:

-- **Discord**: Discussion forum for class meetings, text chats, communication, announcements, c
+- **Discord**: Discussion forum for sync class sessions, sync and async text chats, low-stakes writing assignments, workshops, announcements.
-- **Course Website**: This site, where course content is posted.
+- **Course Website**: This website, where course content is posted.
 - **Classes**: Platform for submitting assignments and viewing grades.
-You should be automatically added to Classes.

 # Grading Breakdown 💯

 {: .note }
-> For a full description of written work, the alt-grading system, and participation and attendance policy, click the descriptions linked below or check out the full [Assignments and Assessments](/alt-grading.md) page.
+> For a full description of written work, the alt-grading system, and participation and attendance policy, click the descriptions linked below or check out the full [Assignments and Assessments](/ws297y/alt-grading) page.

 Participation | 40% | [[description](https://visforvali.github.io/ws297y/alt-grading/#participation-)]
 High-Stakes Writing | 40% | [[description](https://visforvali.github.io/ws297y/alt-grading/#high-stakes-graded-writing)]